Least Squares Estimation For Hierarchical Data: Introduction

-Our final main result is stated below and proved in Section \ref{sec:appendix:beta_tilde_is_normal}.
-Note that unlike the other two main results, a normality assumption is required for this result to hold in finite samples.
-As described above, for the primary use case we have in mind, $\ub(g)$ is distributed as a discrete Gaussian rather than a continuous Gaussian, so this assumption does not hold in this use case.
-We provide a numerical experiment in Section \ref{sec:numerical_exp} to verify that the proposed approach appears to work well in practice even when this assumption does not hold.
-In practice we expect our proposed approach will typically provide CIs with good coverage values in other use cases as well, even when Assumption \ref{assump:normality} does not hold, as long as there are a reasonably large number of observations, as Section \ref{sec:appendix:beta_tilde_is_normal} describes in more detail.
+With this in mind, the next main result is stated below and proved in Appendix \ref{sec:appendix:beta_tilde_is_normal}.
+Unlike the previous two results, a normality assumption is required for this result to hold in finite samples, \textit{i.e.}, when the dimension of $\yb$ in \eqref{eq:yb_def_intro} is fixed.
+As described above, for the primary use case we have in mind, $\ub(v)$ is distributed as a \textit{discrete} Gaussian, so this assumption does not quite hold in this use case.
+We provide a numerical experiment in Section \ref{sec:numerical_exp} to verify that the proposed approach appears to work well for the use cases we have in mind even when this assumption does not hold.
+In practice we expect our proposed approach will typically provide CIs with good coverage values in other use cases as well, even when Assumption \ref{assump:normality} does not hold, as long as there are a reasonably large number of observations, as is also described in Appendix \ref{sec:appendix:beta_tilde_is_normal} in more detail.

 \begin{reptheorem}{thm:appendix:beta_tilde_is_normal} If Assumptions \ref{assump:spine_struct}-\ref{assump:normality} hold, then $\tilde{\betab}_{H,\qb}$ is normally distributed, and the $1-\alpha$ CI of $\betab_{H,\qb}$ output from Algorithm \ref{alg:est_ci} is statistically valid. \end{reptheorem}